SYNQ-Technologies/public-docs/docs/radio/installation.md

    5. Verify that the red LED power indicator illuminates on radio adapter.
 10. Wait one minute.
     1. Depending on your settings you may hear a "SYNQ Radio (Channel #) is online." announcement after approximately 10 seconds.
+11. Sign into __MyStore__ as a Location Administrator.
+    1. Select __Radio__.
+    2. The Transcript Viewer opens to the first channel and current date.
+    3. Select the desired channel if you have multiple radio kits.
-11. Speak a test phrase into **Radio #2**.
+12. Speak a test phrase into **Radio #2**.
 For example, "testing-testing 1-2-3".
+    1. You should see the transcription of your test phrase appear.
+13. Type in a test phrase into chat interface of the transcript viewer and press the **Send** button.
+    1. The test phrase will be broadcast over the radios.
+    2. You should hear it through **Radio #2**.
-12. If applicable, verify that the LED indicator on the charging dock is illuminated.
+14. If applicable, verify that the LED indicator on the charging dock is illuminated.
 Different charging docks provide different indicators, but typically:
     - Solid red means charging.
     - Solid green means fully charged.
     - Flashing red means an error state.
-13. Verify that the **Radio #1** is firmly seated the charging the dock inside the kit.
+15. Verify that the **Radio #1** is firmly seated the charging the dock inside the kit.
-14. Close the case.
+16. Close the case.

 ## Radio Adapter LEDs
 The Radio Adapter provides three indicator LEDs.